ucdavisdatalab/workshop-projections/README.md

 Image source: http://blogs.lincoln.ac.nz/gis/2017/03/29/where-on-earth-are-we/

+## Additional Parameters

+Additional parameters are often necessary to create the full coordinate reference system.
+For example, one common additional parameter is a definition of the center of the map.
+The number of required additional parameters depends on what is needed by each specific projection.

+*Orange Peel Analogy: an additional parameter could include a definition of the location of the stem of the fruit.*

-### Which CRS/projection should I use?
+## Which CRS/projection should I use?

 To decide if a projection is right for your data, answer these questions:
 1. What is the area of minimal distortion?
 2. What aspect of the data does it preserve?

-The [Department of Geo-Information Processing](http://kartoweb.itc.nl/geometrics/map%20projections/mappro.html) has a good discussion of these aspects of projections.
+[University of Colorado's Map Projections](https://www.colorado.edu/geography/gcraft/notes/mapproj/mapproj_f.html) and the [Department of Geo-Information Processing](http://kartoweb.itc.nl/geometrics/map%20projections/mappro.html) has a good discussion of these aspects of projections.
 Online tools like [Projection Wizard](http://projectionwizard.org/) can also help you discover projections that might be a good fit for your data.

 Comments from the pros: Take the time to figure identify a projection that is suited for your project.
 You don't have to stick to the ones that are popular.

-## Additional Parameters

-Additional parameters are often necessary to create the full coordinate reference system.
-For example, one common additional parameter is a definition of the center of the map.
-The number of required additional parameters depends on what is needed by each specific projection.

-*Orange Peel Analogy: an additional parameter could include a definition of the location of the stem of the fruit.*

 # Notation for Coordinate Reference Systems in R